Siggerud/roboCar/readme.md

 sudo systemctl start pigpiod
 ```

-### Starting and driving the car
+### Starting up the program
 1. Power your xbox controller and wait for it to connect to the pi
 2. Connect to your pi via RealVNC
 3. Open this project in a terminal
 4. Run main.py

-5. Control the car via your xBox controller
+### Driving and controlling the car
+To drive the car:
+RT - Gas
+LT - Reverse
+D-Pad - Turn

+If you stand still while turning, the wheels will turn opposite of the
+adjacent side to turn faster.

+To turn the camera:
+Use the RSB stick to turn the camera to the left and right.
+Letting the stick
+go will make the camera go to the neutral position.

+To zoom:
+Use the LSB stick to zoom in and out.
+Letting the stick go will set the zoom to
+1x.

+### Exiting the program
-6. When you're finished press Ctrl+C to exit the program safely
+1. When you're finished press Ctrl+C to exit the program safely
+2. Power off your xBox controller